 Sphero is an indestructible robotic ball that can be used on land and water using an iPhone or iPad as a remote control via Bluetooth.
-It was selected for my Toy Talk 2014 highly recommended shortlist and still remains at the top of my list of tech toys two years later because of its incredible versatility.
+It was selected for my Toy Talk 2014 highly recommended shortlist and still remains at the top of my list of tech toys a few years later because of its incredible versatility.

 Sphero has a built in gyro and you can use either the joystick or tilt function on your device screen to control it.
 Watching this video alone will get you hooked on Sphero, one of the best connected toys on the market.

 What I love about Sphero is that it bridges both the real and virtual worlds.
 Children can make it do stuff.
 They are in control and are not just sitting passively watching a screen.
 For example:

 - There are over 25 different Apps for Sphero in the iStore